 Part A: The Frequency Risk and Control Report (FRCR) methodology

-H.4 National Grid ESO shall initially and thereafter as required or as the Authority may direct, develop proposals for the FRCR methodology which will include the form and general expected content and structure of the FRCR.
+H.4 The ISOP shall initially and thereafter as required or as the Authority may direct, develop proposals for the FRCR methodology which will include the form and general expected content and structure of the FRCR.
 This will be carried out in consultation with interested parties.
 The consultation shall be of such a form and duration as to reasonably allow all interested parties to contribute.

-H.5 Following any consultation pursuant to paragraph H4, National Grid ESO must:
+H.5 Following any consultation pursuant to paragraph H4, the ISOP must:

 by 1 April 2021, or such other date as directed by the Authority, submit to the SQSS Panel an initial FRCR methodology and proposed form of the initial FRCR; and

-by such other date as directed by the Authority or as National Grid ESO may see fit, further submit to the SQSS Panel an updated FRCR methodology.
+by such other date as directed by the Authority or as the ISOP may see fit, further submit to the SQSS Panel an updated FRCR methodology.

-H.6 National Grid ESO must make reasonable endeavours to ensure the FRCR methodology includes the information set out in paragraph H9.
-Where this has not been possible, the National Grid ESO must explain the reasons and how it proposes to progress outstanding issues.
+H.6 The ISOP must make reasonable endeavours to ensure the FRCR methodology includes the information set out in paragraph H9.
+Where this has not been possible, the ISOP must explain the reasons and how it proposes to progress outstanding issues.

 detailed explanation of the consultation process undertaken in the development of the FRCR methodology;